| expand content | forums | advertise |

 Firefox has AdBlock Plus.
 Internet Explorer?
 HOSTS file.

-Unfortunately, the Hosts file method is not that easy to manage.
+Unfortunately, the Hosts file method is not as straight forward as Adblock Plus.
 For one, it blocks websites at a domain level.
-Next, removing an entry from the file requires you to go through some tedious steps.
-Overall, it isn't as easy as AdBlock Plus.
+Next, removing an entry from the file requires you to go through some technical steps.

 But once you get it working, you realize the speed benefits.
 Sites load faster.
-Here's how to install HostsMan.
+Here's how to install HostsMan, a free software that helps to manage the HOSTS file.

 1. Go to http://www.abelhadigital.com/